HL7/US-Core/input/pagecontent/general-guidance.md

 [^1]: This extension is [converted from a new element] in a future version of CapabilityStatement.

-[^2]: For example, the base Location resource is being referenced by the US Core Encounter and US Core PractitionerRole resources.
+[^2]: For example, the base Location resource is referenced by the US Core Encounter and US Core PractitionerRole resources.

 {% include link-list.md %}